ot4i/app-connect-templates/resources/markdown/Get PagerDuty schedule and update Slack user group and topic_instructions.md

 ## Using the template

 1. Click **Create flow** to start using the template.

-1. Click **Operations**, then **Edit flow** for the _Create leads_ operation.
+1. Click on the first **HTTP** node, and create a HTTP account.
+You do not need to provide any of the optional details, click to connect.
+1. Update the URL to include your PagerDuty schedule ID between `schedule_ids%5B%5D=` and `&earliest`.
+1. Update the Authorization request header to include your PagerDuty API token after `Token token=`.
+1. Click on the second **HTTP** node, and connect to your HTTP account.
+1. Update the URL to match your Slack workspace domain (e.g. https://my-company.slack.com) and include your OAuth Access Token between `token=` and `&email`.
-1. Click on the **Google Sheets** node, and if you're not already connected, connect to your [Google Sheets account](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-google-sheets/).
+1. Click on the third **HTTP** node, and connect to your HTTP account.
-1. Select the Google Sheets spreadsheet and worksheet to use for this flow.
-Also, if desired, alter the number of rows processed.
-This default used in this flow is 25.
+1. Again, update the URL to match your Slack workspace domain (e.g. https://my-company.slack.com) and include your OAuth Access Token between `token=` and `&usergroup`.
+Also, include your user group ID between `usergroup=` and `&users`.
-1. Click on the **Salesforce node**, and if you're not already connected, connect to your [Salesforce account](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-salesforce/).
+1. Click on the fourth **HTTP** node, and connect to your HTTP account.

-1. Click **Done**.
+1. Again, update the URL to match your Slack workspace domain (e.g. https://my-company.slack.com) and include your OAuth Access Token between `token=` and `&channel`.
+Also, include your channel ID between `channel=` and `&topic`.
 1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.